tolomea/django-auto-prefetch/README.md

 ## Purpose

-When accessing a foreign key on a model instance, if the field's value has not yet been loaded then auto-prefetch will prefetch the field for all model instances loaded by the same queryset as the current model instance.
+When accessing a ForeignKey or OneToOneField (including in reverse) on a model instance, if the field's value has not yet been loaded then auto-prefetch will prefetch the field for all model instances loaded by the same queryset as the current model instance.
 This is enabled at the model level and totally automatic and transparent for users of the model.

 ## Usage

-Everywhere you use Model, QuerySet, Manager or ForeignKey from django.db.models instead use them from auto_prefetch.
+Everywhere you use Model, QuerySet, Manager, ForeignKey or OneToOneField from django.db.models instead use them from auto_prefetch.
 No other changes are required.

 ## Background & Rationale